gphuang/gphuang.github.io/about.md

 On a side enjoy traveling, jogging, drawing, and trying to maintain an active Github account.

 ## Contact me
-guangpu dot huang at gmail
+guangpu dot huang at tut dot fi